LeBron leads Lakers past Hawks 130-114 for 4th straight win - NewsBreak

 James returned to the Lakers' lineup after sitting out Wednesday's impressive victory over Miami with a bad cold, but Los Angeles played without Anthony Davis, Lonnie Walker, Troy Brown, Damian Jones and Austin Reaves, the newest addition to Los Angeles' long injury list with a strained left hamstring.

-Coach Darvin Ham sees a bright side in Davis' latest lengthy injury absence for the healthy Lakers.

-“It's motivating them to step their games up,” Ham said.
-“They know I'll put anybody out there, and if they're playing the right way, they'll play a significant amount of minutes.”

-Reaves and Walker, who has left knee tendinitis, are both out for at least two more weeks, depriving the Lakers (18-21) of two key rotational players as they attempt to keep up their overall solid play since a 2-10 start.
+Reaves and Walker, who has left knee tendinitis, are both out for at least two more weeks, depriving the Lakers (18-21) of two key rotational players as they attempt to keep up their overall solid play since a 2-10 start to coach Darvin Ham's first season.
 Los Angeles used its 21st starting lineup of the 39-game season against Atlanta.

 "The Rubik's Cube was one of my favorite toys growing up," Ham said before the game.
 "Coming in real handy right now."

-After putting up 37 points in their highest-scoring first quarter of the year, the Lakers opened a 26-point lead in the second.
-Their 21-point halftime lead was also their largest of the season.
+After putting up 37 points in their highest-scoring first quarter of the season, the Lakers opened a 26-point lead with a 25-8 run to start the second.
+Los Angeles' 21-point halftime lead was also its largest of the season.

 TIP-INS

-Hawks: McMillan got a technical foul while Atlanta trailed by 13 with 4:10 to play for arguing a foul called on John Collins. ...
-Clint Capela missed his sixth straight game with a right calf strain.
+Hawks: Coach Nate McMillan got a technical foul with 4:10 to play for arguing a foul called on John Collins. ...
+Clint Capela missed his sixth straight game with a right calf strain. ...
+Ham was an assistant in Atlanta for five seasons before following Mike Budenholzer to Milwaukee in 2018.

-Lakers: Sterling Brown played three minutes for LA about nine hours after signing a 10-day contract with the Lakers.
+Lakers: Sterling Brown played three minutes for LA about nine hours after leaving Toronto's G League affiliate to sign a 10-day contract with the Lakers.
 He played under Ham while both were with the Bucks from 2018-20.
 Brown is the younger brother of Shannon Brown, who won NBA titles with the Lakers in 2009 and 2010. ...
 Gail Goodrich was the honorary captain.
-The 79-year-old Los Angeles native and Hall of Famer played nine of his 14 NBA seasons with the Lakers.
+The 79-year-old Los Angeles native and UCLA product played nine of his 14 NBA seasons with the Lakers, eventually reaching the Hall of Fame.

 UP NEXT